Sitefinity/mvc-samples/AttributeRouting/RelativeRouteAttribute.md

 	}
 ```

-If this widget is added to a page with URL _~/my-page_ then you get to routes:
+If this widget is added to a page with URL _~/my-page_ then you get two routes:
 	1. ~/my-page/my-sample-path : Displays the page and renders "This is Action1" where the widget is placed.
 	2. ~/my-sample-path : Renders "This is Action2" as plain text.